sparktsang/sparktsang.github.io/_posts/body-and-system.md

 By August, he was broke again, fleeing back to Bangkok from a dream that had soured twice over.
 The promise of work in a major production never materialized; the city's dance scene was saturated.
 Desperate, he asked friends to help.
 "Come here," A friend at a party hostel in Krabi said, "you can work for accommodation."
 It was a last resort, a final lifeline.
 He took a bus south.

 It was Balcony Party Hostel, right on the beach.
-I knew its neighbor, Base, a place teeming with an army of "volunteers"—almost exclusively beautiful young Western women—who kept the party machine running.
-Balcony, I imagined, operated on the same model, its business built on a steady flow of party-goers fueled by cheap labor.
+I knew its neighbour, Base, a place teeming with an army of "volunteers"—almost exclusively beautiful young Western women—who kept the party machine running.
+Balcony, I imagined, operated on the same model, its business built on a steady flow of party-goers fuelled by cheap labour.

-Here, Tshepo's body, once a vessel of art and a machine for business, was reduced to its most basic form: **cheap labor**, a tool to earn a bunk bed.
+Here, Tshepo's body, once a vessel of art and a machine for business, was reduced to its most basic form: **cheap labour**, a tool to earn a bunk bed.
 He tried to find dance work in Krabi's studios, but it was the low season.
 Nothing.
 Then, the pattern of misfortune, with a cruel sense of irony, repeated itself.
 His phone was stolen, again.

 Severed from his digital lifelines, he was now utterly dependent on the small, insular community of volunteers he lived and worked with.
 And it was this community that would deliver the final blow.